plone/plone.batching/plone/batching/batching.rst

 ========

 Batching is the mechanism with which you split up a large dataset over multiple pages.
-The bacthing implementation discussed here has many features to help with constructing templates.
+The batching implementation discussed here has many features to help with constructing templates.

 A basic batch is created using a few paramenters.